Initialize new project (recommended: organized rules structure)

 rulesync generate --targets claudecode --features rules,subagents

-# Generate only rules (no MCP, ignore files, commands, or subagents)
+# Generate only rules (no MCP, permissions, commands, or subagents)

 rulesync generate --targets "*" --features rules